 TIP: Read about 3 medical concepts you should teach your children.

-Summer is an ideal time for children to take first aid and CPR classes, and these are suitable for kids ages 9 and up.
-The Red Cross and community centers offer these type of classes.
-You can look for Red Cross classes in your area at http://www.redcross.org/ux/take-a-class
+Summer is an ideal time for children to take first aid and CPR classes, which are suitable for kids ages 9 and up.
+The Red Cross and community centers offer these types of classes.
+You can look for Red Cross classes in your area at the Red Cross website.

 4. Situational Awareness

 This one skill can help your child avoid many dangerous situations.
 It’s simply being aware of the people and events around you.
 Parents can help their children become more observant and aware, not by scaring them but by playing games to teach and practice this skill.
 Remember to adjust the questions to the maturity and age of the child.
 Some questions (games) you can play are:

 - When driving in the car, ask your kids to describe a building or vehicle you just passed.

 - Teach them to pay attention to the route home by asking them to give you driving directions.

 - Tell them to close their eyes and describe what someone in the room is wearing.

 - Encourage them to check out the license plates of passing cars: Which states are they from?
 What is the sum of the numbers on the license plate?